BigEggTools/PowerMode/options/general.md

 The Power Mode extension have Visual Studio option pages to config features.

 To see other option pages please click links below.
-* General
+* **General**
 * Combo Mode
 * Particles
 * Screen Shake

 ## General Option

-The "General" is the default option page of Power Mode extension.
+The "General" option page is the default option page of Power Mode extension.
 It have 5 toggle button to toggle the features.
 ![Option Pages](../images/option-general.jpg)

 ### Enabled Toggle Button

 The "Enabled" toggle button will be the main toggle to control if the Power Mode is enabled or not.

-Same as the option page, when disabled the Power Mode, all other feature will be disabled.
+When disabled the Power Mode, all other feature will be disabled.

 ### Combo Mode Toggle Button